tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 * Bash _*commands*_ like `cal` are programs that follow the UNIX philosophy.

-* _*Arguments*_ like `2020` are essentially options, order usually matters and some commands require particular arguments.
+* [_*Arguments*_](https://en.wikipedia.org/wiki/Command-line_interface#Arguments) like `2020` can be accepted by some commands, order can matter and some commands require particular arguments.
 For example, `cp` or copy requires at least which file to copy and where to copy it, in that order

-* `-j` is an _*option*_, in this case it means Julian calendar
+* `-j` is an [_*option*_](https://en.wikipedia.org/wiki/Command-line_interface#Command-line_option), in this case it means Julian calendar

   * if an option is preceded by a single `-`, it is customary for that option to be represented by a single letter.
 If an option is preceded by two dashes `--julian` it is typically a word.
 In this case, `cal` has been updated and all word options have been removed, so `--julian` is no longer recognized.
-Realize that it is up to the developer ( the person who writes the software ) to enforce formats, so you will find commands that do not follow convention as you get into more "boutique" commands and apps.
+Realize that it is up to the developer ( the person who writes the software ) to enforce formats, so you will find commands that do not follow convention as you get into more "boutique" commands and apps - especially those written by biologists.

 ---